-GMA 1347 Audio Panel - The audio panel for the G1000 system integrates all of the communication & navigation digital audio signals, intercom system and marker beacon controls in one unit.
+The audio panel for the G1000 system integrates all of the communication and navigation digital audio signals, intercom system and marker beacon controls in one unit.
 It is installed on the instrument panel between the PFD and the MFD.
-The GMA 1347 also controls the Reversionary Mode for the PFD and MFD.
+The audio panel also controls the reversionary mode for the PFD and MFD.